lady-h-world/My_Garden/reading_pages/Crystal_Ball/dimensional_reduction2.md

 MDS (Multidimensional Scaling) is used in Isomap, it can be independently used as a dimensional reduction method too.

-As described in Isomap, MDS will project the data into a lower dimensional space and try to maintain the shortest distance between each point-pair.
+As described in Isomap, MDS will project the data into a lower dimensional space and try to maintain the shortest distance between each data-pair.
 It applies optimization algorithms to minimize the total differences between the original dimension's distance and the lower dimension's distance, [you can check more details here][2].

 To reduce our campaign data into 3 dimensions using MDS, the code looks like: